chait04/hulu-clone/README.md

 ## About  project
   You will get list of movies.
 Its similar to netflix

+* App is no more deployed will be fixed soon

 ## Tech Stack 🗃

 <img src="https://img.shields.io/badge/-ReactJS-%2300bfff%20"> <img src="https://img.shields.io/badge/-MaterialUI-orange"> <img src="https://img.shields.io/badge/-axios-green">